metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 **protocol**
 Specifies IP protocol for which to trace or capture traffic.\
-For valid values and their meaning see: [Assigned Internet Protocol Numbers](https://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml)
+For valid values and their meaning see: [Assigned Internet Protocol Numbers][protocol list]

 **traceFile=path\filename**
 Specifies the location and file name where to save the output.\